makeabilitylab/physcomp/communication/p5js-serial-io.md

 Update the code inside of `if(Serial.available() > 0)` in `loop()` to include parsing.
 There are many possible parsing approaches; however, we are going to take advantage of Arduino's [String](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/) object and functions like [`indexOf()`](https://www.arduino.cc/reference/en/language/variables/data-types/string/functions/indexof) and [`substring()`](https://www.arduino.cc/reference/en/language/variables/data-types/string/functions/substring) to look for commas and parse out our data.
 We showed a similar technique in our [Intro to Serial](serial-intro.md#formatting-messages) lesson.

-We'll display both the raw data received over serial as well as the parsed data:
+For now, we'll display both the raw data received over serial as well as the parsed data.
+Once we're confident we have this working, we'll remove this debug output.

 {% highlight C++ %}
 String rcvdSerialData = Serial.readStringUntil('\n');